-The college understands that reports of harassment, and particularly of sexual harassment, frequently involve very private matters, and that the complaining party or other witnesses frequently wish not to be identified or disclosed to the accused or to persons outside the investigation.
+The law school understands that reports of harassment, and particularly of sexual harassment, frequently involve very private matters, and that the complaining party or other witnesses frequently wish not to be identified or disclosed to the accused or to persons outside the investigation.
 Moreover, the accused party frequently desires that the matter should be handled discreetly and confidentially.
-The college will attempt to respect the needs of the parties for confidentiality insofar as is possible and fair to other participants in the investigation.
+The law school will attempt to respect the needs of the parties for confidentiality insofar as is possible and fair to other participants in the investigation.
 However, confidentiality must sometimes give way to the needs of the investigation, fair procedure, or effective remedy or deterrence.
-Fairness requires that the person accused of harassment must know the identity of the accuser and other witnesses unless there is no dispute about the material facts and circumstances of the conduct alleged to be sexual harassment, or proof of the harassment does not depend on any particular witness.
-If the complaining party refuses to agree to disclosure of his/her identity to the accused, the college will cease further processing of the complaint, or treat the matter as one requiring informal action in order to counsel the accused party with respect to the conduct that provoked the charge.
+Fairness and federal regulations requires that the person accused of harassment must know the identity of the accuser and other witnesses unless there is no dispute about the material facts and circumstances of the conduct alleged to be sexual harassment, or proof of the harassment does not depend on any particular witness.
+If the complaining party refuses to agree to disclosure of his/her identity to the accused, the college will cease further processing of the complaint, or treat the matter as one requiring informal action in order to counsel the responding party with respect to the conduct that provoked the charge.

-The fact of the charge, the results of the college's investigation and the college's remedial action will ordinarily be treated by the college as confidential, and to be discussed only between those involved in the investigation or remedial aspects of the matter, unless public disclosure of the college's action is necessary to remedy the effects of a course or pattern of sexual harassment within the college community, or unless the law requires disclosure to certain public authorities.
+The fact of the charge, the results of the law school's investigation and the law school's remedial action will ordinarily be treated by the law school as confidential, and to be discussed only between those involved in the investigation or remedial aspects of the matter, unless public disclosure of the law school's action is necessary to remedy the effects of a course or pattern of sexual harassment within the law school community, or unless the law requires disclosure to certain public authorities.

-Policy Against Retaliation and Prohibition Against Malicious Charges

-The definition of harassment is necessarily vague, and whether improper harassment has occurred frequently depends on circumstances and context unique to each case.
-Reasonable people sometimes disagree as to what constitutes improper harassment.
-Regardless of the outcome of a charge or investigation of harassment, the college will not retaliate against a person who has acted in good faith in filing a harassment charge or acting as a witness.
-Furthermore, the college prohibits retaliation by any individual administrator or any other member of the college community against a person who has acted in good faith in reporting harassment or acting as a witness.
+Policy Against Retaliation and Prohibition Against Malicious Charges person who has acted in good faith in filing a harassment charge or acting as a witness.
+Furthermore, the law school prohibits retaliation by any individual administrator or any other member of the law school community against a person who has acted in good faith in reporting harassment or acting as a witness.
 Charges made in bad faith, which the charging party knows to be untrue, or which are for malicious purposes, may result in formal disciplinary action.